The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: Consensus Protocols and Stability Analysis

+in which $\lambda_i$, $i=1,\,2\,\ldots,\,n$, are the eigenvalues of the matrix $\mathbf{M}$ corresponding to each protocol, which, as stated before, are all real.
+Furthermore, since $\mathbf{C}$ is a hollow stochastic matrix \cite{Marcus1996}, Gershgorin's circle theorem \cite{Bell1965} guarantees that $\left|\lambda_i\right|\leq 1$ for protocol \eqref{eq:noself}; whereas $\lambda_i\leq0$ for protocol \eqref{eq:self}, because the eigenvalues of the Laplacian are always nonnegative \cite{Biggs1993}.

-Taking advantage of the fact that the $\mathbf{M}$ matrix is in both cases diagonalizable, the characteristic equation of the protocols is expressed as a product of $n$ second order factors:
+The characteristic equation of the whole system can be expressed as the product of the characteristic equation of the individual subsystems in \eqref{eq:transformed}.
+That is, the stability of the system is determined by the roots an equation expressed as the product of $n$ second order factors

-in which $\lambda_i$, $i=1,\,2\,\ldots,\,n$, are the eigenvalues of the matrix $\mathbf{M}$ corresponding to each protocol.
-Each one of the factors in \eqref{eq:ce} corresponds to the dynamics of a certain linear combination of the positions of the agents in the group.
+Each one of the subsystems in \eqref{eq:subsys} or, equivalently, each one of the factors in \eqref{eq:ce}, corresponds to the dynamics of a certain linear combination of the positions of the agents in the group.
+These are the states denoted by $\xi_i(t)$.

-The values of $\lambda_i$ are always real for each protocol, since the weighted adjacency matrix $\mathbf{C}$ is a symmetrizable matrix \cite{Sergienko2003} and the laplacian $\mathbf{L}$ is symmetric.
-Furthermore, since $\mathbf{C}$ is a hollow stochastic matrix \cite{Marcus1996}, Gershgorin's circle theorem \cite{Bell1965} guarantees that $\left|\lambda_i\right|\leq 1$ for protocol \eqref{eq:noself}; whereas $\lambda_i\leq0$ for protocol \eqref{eq:self}, because the eigenvalues of the laplacian are always nonnegative \cite{Biggs1993}.
+\emph{Remark:} Complex conjugate eigenvalues could appear if the communication between agents is not bi-directional, as assumed here.
+In this case the, factorization property has to be extended to include factors of order higher thank the dynamics of the individual agents, as presented in \cite{IJC3}.

 Since we are assuming that the topology is connected, a special eigenvalue is present in each protocol.
 This eigenvalue corresponds to an eigenvector of $\mathbf{M}$ in which all the elements are equal.
 Without loss of generality, we denote this eigenvalue as $\lambda_1$.
 For \eqref{eq:noself} the special eigenvalue is $\lambda_1=1$, whereas for protocol \eqref{eq:self} it is $\lambda_1=0$.
 The factor of \eqref{eq:ce} generated by $\lambda_1$ dictates the dynamics of the group decision value.
 That is, if all the other factors are stable the agents reach consensus and move together in a trajectory dictated by the dynamics of this factor.
 We call it the \emph{centroid factor}.
-The other $n-1$ factors define whether the agents reach an agreement or not, and the are called the \emph{disagreement factors}.
+The other $n-1$ factors define whether the agents reach an agreement or not, and they are called the \emph{disagreement factors}.